Martmists-GH/kpy-plugin/README.md

 # KPy Plugin

-The KPy gradle plugin allows you to write kotlin/native code and use it from python.
+The KPy gradle plugin allows you to write Kotlin/Native code and use it from python.

+> Note: Modules built with KPy still require XCode when building on macOS, this is a Kotlin/Native limitation.

 ## Features